 The science team is now analyzing millions of objects captured in the WISE images.
-The first batch of WISE data, covering slightly more than half the sky, was released to the astronomical community in spring 2011, with the rest to follow one year later.
+The first batch of WISE data, covering slightly more than half the sky, was released to the astronomical community in spring 2011, with the remaining in 2012.

 Galaxy Goes Green in Burning Stellar Fuel

 The tiny red spot in this image is one of the most efficient star-making galaxies ever observed, converting gas into stars at the maximum possible rate.